nhsconnect/FHIR-NRLS-API/pages/assure/assure.md

 | Security | The security of the FHIR payload, access and data at rest are all important design decisions while building an API.  |
 | End to end | The end to end assurance necessary to deliver an assured API.  |

-Please see or contribute to INTEROPen to support the wider community efforts of providing a completely defined API service.
+Please support the wider health and care community efforts of providing a completely defined API service.

 # Providing an API #

-The following diagram explains the elements of APIs allowing a the development of APIs:
+The following diagram explains the elements of APIs allowing the development of APIs:

 {% include custom/provide_api.svg %}

 NHS Digital is contributing to progressing the profile development (see Overview section).
-Invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem as defined above.
+Invitations are open to the health and care community to get involved and progress the wider developer ecosystem as defined above.

 # Contribute #

-This site is structured around Care Connect stakeholders including API users, developers and architects.
+This site is structured around API users, developers and architects.
 Please get involved in the journey.

 {% include custom/api_overview.svg %}

-{% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with careconnect@interopen.org "%}
+{% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with interoperabilityteam@nhs.net "%}